NEWLY ELECTED OFFICIALS SWORN IN

 CODE ENFORCEMENT/BUILDING AND ZONING PERMIT REQUIREMENTS

-An Application for Commercial Registration and Zoning Compliance must be completed by any new business interests before opening such business to insure it is in compliance with Etna zoning ordinances.
+An Application for Commercial Registration and Zoning Compliance must be completed by any new business before opening to insure it is in compliance with Etna zoning ordinances.

-There is a push for a new sense of pride in Etna that started in the central business district last summer where the property owners were notified, in a friendly manner, of maintenance code violations which needed addressed.
+We continue building on the new sense of pride in Etna that started in the central business district last summer where the property owners were notified, in a friendly manner, of maintenance code violations which needed addressed.
+This process will continue moving forward, with formal notifications to those who have not complied with the gentle reminder.

-We are going to continue this initiative with a new focus for the summer of 2018.
-While traveling around the borough it became apparent that there are many garages in dilapidated condition.
-The garage owners will receive a friendly letter outlining the maintenance code violations which need attention.
+As we previously stated, we are going to continue this initiative with a new focus for the summer of 2018.
+While traveling around the borough it became apparent that there are many garages in need of repair.
+The garage owners will receive a friendly letter, in early spring, outlining the maintenance code violations which need attention.
 This letter is a prelude to a formal violation letter which will be issued to those who do not take it upon themselves to abate their violations.
-Your cooperation in improving the aesthetics of the borough is greatly appreciated.
+Your cooperation in improving the aesthetics and safety of the borough is greatly appreciated.

 Public Works News

-Governor Wolf has extended the 2016 Property Tax Rent Rebate until December 31, 2017.
-Home owners or renters that have not filed may be eligible for a rebate if their annual income does not exceed $35,000 as a homeowner or $15,000 as a renter.
+The 2017 Property Tax Rent Rebate is now available.
+Home owners or renters may be eligible for a rebate!
+Call the Representative’s office for the income guidelines.
 The program benefits eligible Pennsylvanians age 65 and older; widows and widowers age 50 and older; and people who are 100% disabled, ages 18 and older.
-Applications are available at our office.

-For more information on the items listed above or for assistance with any state related issue please call my office at 412-
+For more information on the items listed above or for assistance with any state related issue please call Representative Costa’s office at 412-

 Reminders From Your Borough Office